jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     >>> parent.result
     (Node('word', 'Palace'),)

-The `result`-property can be assigned to, in order to changae the data of a node::
+The `result`-property can be assigned to, in order to change the data of a node::

     >>> parent.result = (Node('word', 'Buckingham'), Node('blank', ' '), node)